audiojs/web-audio-stream/readme.md

 ## Pull-stream API

-Pull-stream classes internally use plain reader and writer and can be used in the same fashion.
+Pull-stream interfaces internally use plain reader and writer and can be used in the same fashion.

 ### `const {sink, source} = require('web-audio-stream/pull')`